Rauma Lace Week and Open Yards of Old Rauma 20.–28.7.2019 and Black Lace Night 26.7.2019

 Are you an expat in Finland or travelling around the northern pearl just for fun?
-This is where you should head right now: Rauma Lace Week, the biggest and the most important summer event in Rauma, has just begun.
+This is where you should head right now: Rauma Lace Week, the biggest and the most important summer event in Rauma, is finally here.
 So, in case you’re around and thinking what to do, Rauma is the place to be.

 Don’t know what or where is Rauma?
 It’s a cosy little seaside town on the south-west coast of Finland.

 Are you now stuck with the word ‘lace’ saying ‘blah’?
 Don’t let the name distract you.
 Even though Rauma is famous for its’ lace, Rauma Lace Week is about so much more than just making lace.

 You can make lace even by dancing, as shown by Mirku Flika dance group at the opening ceremony of Rauma Lace Week in 2015.

 For tourists, and locals too, the most fascinating part of Rauma Lace Week is a peek in the inner courtyards of Old Rauma, the historic wooden old town.
 Old Rauma is not only one of UNESCO’s World Heritage Sites, but also a lively neighbourhood where some 700 people live their everyday life in these old wooden houses.
 Every single house in Old Rauma has its history, name and story.

 And a lovely yard that is usually closed by gates.